Study Abroad Program Overview

 The curriculum at Sciences Po focuses on political science, economics, international relations, law, and history.
 This program is not appropriate for humanities and arts majors; only students in eligible majors

 The comparative perspective of courses at Sciences Po gives the curriculum a strong international dimension.
 Sciences Po offers the unique opportunity for you to study at one of the most highly respected universities in France.
-If you have less than two years of university level French you will take all your courses in English.
-If you have two years or more of university level French you can take courses in both French and English.

 You are required to take: